anoideaopen/hlf-control-plane/README.md

 ### Utils

-For the generation of tools needed for work, use
+For generation tools needed to work, use

 ```bash
 make build-tools
 ```

-Tools and their dependencies are described in the `tools` module.
-The installation path is `$(pwd)/bin` by default.
+Tools and their dependencies are described in module `tools`.
+Installation path is `$(pwd)/bin` by default.

 ### Protobuf